longrw/OmniCellX/README.md

 # OmniCellX
-OmniCellX enables you to provide a browser-based interface to analysis or visualize single cell data.
+OmniCellX enables you to provide a browser-based interface to analyze or visualize single-cell data.

 <img src="./overview.png" alt="overview" width="800" />